 CDS-F1.
-Percentages of first-time, first-year students and all degree-seeking undergraduates enrolled in Fall 2022 who fit the following categories: First-time, first-year Undergraduates
+Percentages of first-time, first-year students and all degree-seeking undergraduates enrolled in Fall 2023 who fit the following categories:

-Tonowing Categories. students Ondergraduate

-Percent who are from out of state (exclude international/nonresidents from the numerator and denominator) 4% 3%

-Percent of men who join fraternities N/A .5%

-Percent of women who join sororities N/A 2%

-Percent who live in college-owned, -operated, or -affiliated housing 68% 30%

-Percent who live off campus or commute 32% 70%

-Percent of students age 25 and older 0% 3%

-Average age of full-time students 18 21

-Average age of all students (full- and part-time) 18 21
+First-time, first-year students Undergraduates Percent who are from out of state (exclude international/nonresidents from the numerator and denominator) 4% 3% Percent of men who join fraternities N/A .4% Percent of women who join sororities N/A 2% Percent who live in college-owned, -operated, or -affiliated housing 71% 33% Percent who live off campus or commute 29% 67% Percent of students age 25 and older 0% 3% Average age of full-time students 18 21 Average age of all students (full- and part-time) 18 21

 CDS-F2.
-Activities offered Identify those programs available at your institution.
+Identify those programs available at your institution.

-🖾 Campus Ministries ⊠ Literary magazine ⊠ Radio station □ Choral groups □ Marching band □ Student government ⊠ Concert band 🖾 Model UN Student newspaper ⊠ Dance Music ensembles Student-run film society ⊠ Drama/theater Musical theater Symphony orchestra International Student Organization 🖾 Opera \boxtimes Television station ⊠ Jazz band \boxtimes Pep band 🗆 Yearbook
+Activities Offered: 🖾 Campus Ministries  Literary magazine \Box Radio station □ Choral groups □ Marching band □ Student government ⊠ Concert band 🖾 Model UN ⊠ Student newspaper ⊠ Dance Music ensembles Student-run film society ⊠ Drama/theater \boxtimes Musical theater ⊠ Symphony orchestra International Student Organization 🖾 Opera \boxtimes Television station \boxtimes Jazz band \boxtimes Pep band □ Yearbook